giadilli/giada-website/_pages/media.md

 I also wrote an op-ed on [debating whether AI is conscious is a distraction from real problems](https://techpolicy.press/debating-whether-ai-is-conscious-is-a-distraction-from-real-problems/), and discussed the pitfalls of fear-mongering in AI in my [Analytics India Magazine profile](https://analyticsindiamag.com/the-pitfalls-of-fear-mongering-in-ai/).

+Additionally, I enjoy joining podcast & radio discussions, where I disseminate my findings and experiences related to AI, aiding in the demystification of the subject.
+🇫🇷 For [France Culture](https://www.radiofrance.fr/franceculture), I tried to answer the question "[Is Artificial Intelligence a new humanism?](https://www.radiofrance.fr/franceculture/podcasts/le-temps-du-debat/l-intelligence-artificielle-est-elle-un-nouvel-humanisme-9822329)".
+For the French magazine [L'ADN](https://www.ladn.eu/) we discussed the fact that [to contemplate the ethics of AI, one must question the role of the human](https://www.ladn.eu/tech-a-suivre/podcast-ethique-intelligence-artficielle-giada-pistilli/).

-With a strong inclination towards science outreach and informing the general public, engagement with journalists is always welcomed.
+**[Reach out!](mailto:giada.pistilli@paris-sorbonne.fr)** With a strong inclination towards science outreach and informing the general public, engagement with journalists is always welcomed.
 Should you be in the field of journalism and interested in discussing my work and research further, please do not hesitate to get in touch.

 Find more media features below: